 Imagine if, instead, you could tune into a lively, yet straightforward, live video stream where experts like Dr. Alain F. Zuur and Dr. Elena N. Ieno break down the complexities of statistical techniques into digestible, non-technical terms.
 Learning about a new statistical method, understanding its foundational concepts, and seeing it applied could streamline your analytical journey significantly.

-Periodically, we will offer complimentary live Zoom sessions where these experts illuminate the core concepts of specific statistical methods.
+Periodically, we will offer complimentary live Zoom sessions where we explain the core concepts of specific statistical methods.
 During these sessions, you are invited to engage via a chatbox, making the daunting task of navigating the statistical maze a little more straightforward and a bit more enjoyable.

 Here are the upcoming free live Zoom sessions we have planned.
 For more details on each session, please refer to the descriptions provided below the form.